FouierL/Di-Fusion/README.md

 ### Our Denoised Results and Simulated Datasets

-The denoised results and simulated datasets can be found at [data_share](https://www.jianguoyun.com/p/DYCPcQkQgOSNDBjptPcFIAA), for Quantitative Metrics Calulation, use hardi150_300t_0.85.nii.gz, for other tasks, use hardi150_300t_0.40.nii.gz.
+The denoised results and simulated datasets can be found at [data_share](https://www.jianguoyun.com/p/DYCPcQkQgOSNDBjptPcFIAA)

+For Quantitative Metrics Calulation, please use hardi150_300t_0.85.nii.gz, for other tasks, please use hardi150_300t_0.40.nii.gz.

 ### Quantitative Metrics Calulation